 Flushing the engine with fresh water after every saltwater use is the single most important step in maintaining an outboard motor that is used in saltwater.

-This ensures that the motor remains free of any salt buildup or other corrosive debris that will damage the motor during storage.
+This ensures that the motor hardware remains free of any salt buildup, algae, barnacles, or other corrosive debris that will damage the motor during storage.

-Nearly all modern outboard motors come equipped with a garden hose adapter (some call this part “garden hose muffs”) so that owners can transition between freshwater and saltwater worry-free.
+Nearly all modern outboard engines come equipped with a garden hose adapter (some call this part “garden hose muffs”) so that owners can transition between freshwater and saltwater worry-free.

 To use the garden hose adapter, employ the following steps: